Thursday, June 6, 2013

-If each of the above arguments strikes you as outrageously silly, then congratulations; you have probably graduated from the 2nd grade.
+If each of the above arguments strikes you as outrageously silly, then congratulations; your bullshit meter is properly calibrated.
 These arguments obviously appeal to a special breed of ignorant, desperate, paranoid, Glenn Beck-watching fruitcake.
 Of course, these very people are disproportionately over-represented within the crowded halls of the Superior Court.

 For more information about the sovereign citizen movement, visit the Southern Poverty Law Center's website.